Todd Lyons, Acting Director of ICE, to Resign at End of May Amid Controversy - PRESS AI WORLD

 • Todd Lyons, acting director of ICE, plans to resign at the end of May.

-• The departure comes amid criticism of ICE's enforcement actions.
+• Lyons's departure comes amid increased scrutiny of ICE's operations and controversy over protests against ICE actions.

 SHARE THIS ARTICLE: